raegaryen/AppChallenge/README.md

 ================
 ![Build Status - Master](https://travis-ci.org/raegaryen/AppChallenge.svg?branch=master)

-## General
+## General infos
 There is no MVP pattern because most of the logic is implemented in the `*AdapterDelegate` classes to manage different view types.
 So that not all the logic is NOT in a single big Adapter.

 The `MsgTransformer` converts the .JSON list into different displayable objects.

-No Dependency Injection libraries or RxJava were needed due to the simplicity of the app.
+No Dependency Injection or asynchronous (RxJava) libraries were needed due to the simplicity of the app.

+Things I could have added :
+ - save the list in Bundle on rotation.
+A bit unecessary since fetched messages are cached.
+ - Espresso test to scroll the list from page 0 to 404
+ - MVP or MVVM pattern would have made the testing of `MessageActivityFragment` easier

 ## Requirements
 Your app should: